Carlson's FG as OT expires sends Raiders into postseason

 LAS VEGAS (AP) — Daniel Carlson’s 47-yard field goal as time expired in overtime lifted the Las Vegas Raiders past the Los Angeles Chargers 35-32 on Sunday night for their first playoff berth since 2016.

-Then each team made overtime field goals before Carlson won it.
-Carlson, three times the AFC special teams player of the week this season, kicked five field goals in the game.
+Carlson, three times the AFC special teams player of the week this season, kicked five field goals in the game, including two in overtime.

-The Raiders won a fourth straight game and completed an incredible late-season run after losing five of their previous six.

 Derek Carr completed 20 of 36 pass attempts for 186 yards, including two touchdowns.
 Hunter Renfrow hauled in two touchdown passes, while Josh Jacobs ran for 132 yards on 26 carries, including one score.